mhoehle/hoehleatsu.github.io/_posts/2016-05-22-proofCalculation.md

 ##  Petersen   Chapman        se       cil       ciu
 ## 45.000000 42.428571  9.151781 32.259669 72.257758
 ```
 In other words, the estimated total number of errors is 45.
-A 95% confidence interval (CI) for \\(M\\) is 32-72 -- see the package documentation for details on the method for computing the (CI).
+A 95% confidence interval (CI) for $M$ is 32-72 - see the package documentation for details on the method for computing the (CI).
 To verify the computations one could alternatively compute the Lincoln-Petersen estimator manually:

 ```r